jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

       -The settings.scrape function is applied to the AJAX response: var data = $.isFunction(settings.scrape) ? settings.scrape(data, xhr) : data;
       -Risk: If the custom scrape function introduces untrusted data or modifies the response insecurely, this could result in XSS when appended to the DOM.

-   **CWE-352:** Not being proficent in Ruby, I used ChatGPT to analyze files that had returned CSRF vulnerablities in the CodeQL scan that Jesse ran.
+   **CWE-352:** Not being proficient in Ruby, I used ChatGPT to analyze files that had returned CSRF vulnerabilities in the CodeQL scan that Jesse ran.
 The results from the app/controllers/lti/ims/authentication_controller.rb file are as follows:
    1. Skipped CSRF Protection
         -In the authorize_redirect method: *skip_before_action :verify_authenticity_token, only: :authorize_redirect*, CSRF protection is explicitly skipped, which is a common indicator of potential CWE-352 risks.
 This allows the endpoint to be accessed without verifying the legitimacy of the request's origin.
 2. Open Redirect Possibility